Create a Website Account - Manage notification subscriptions, save form progress and more.

 Aliso Viejo Police Services provides a variety of programs for the Aliso Viejo community.
 These programs are as follows:

-Experienced police personnel are also available to do presentations on crime-related topics at special events.
+Experienced law enforcement personnel are also available to do presentations on crime-related topics at special events.
 Please call the Crime Prevention office at 949-425-2564 for more information.

 Crime information by neighborhood may be accessed at the Orange County Sheriff Department’s website, by selecting Online Services or E-Services and “Crime Stats by Area.”